 Learn more about the Schengen visa and how it can enhance your travel experience within Europe.

-When traveling to the Schengen Area, you'll encounter various types of visas tailored to different purposes.
-Here's a breakdown:
+When traveling to the Schengen Area, you'll encounter various types of EU visas tailored to different purposes.
+Here's a breakdown of Hungarian visas:

 When applying for a Schengen Visa, you'll need to prepare several documents depending on the purpose of your visit.
 Here's an overview of the main requirements: